 These three statements define the impact your business intends to have on the lives they interact with.
 Put together, they define what your will business will achieve and how guided by what principles.

 They should be inspirational enough to give your company purpose while inspiring the world to want to associate with you.
 These three statements will influence human behaviour towards your business for the rest of time.

 There is really no recommended length here.
 The important aspect is to be short but memorable.
 This means saying all that needs to be said with the least number of words possible.

 This provides a summary of all the strategies your business will use to succeed.
-While everything on here will be explained in greater detail inside the business plan, anyone who reads this section should immediately gain an understanding of what will set the business apart.
+While everything here will be explained in greater detail inside the business plan, anyone who reads this section should immediately gain an understanding of what will set the business apart.
 If necessary, go into a little detail on your strongest areas.
 This will entice your audience to read further.

 This could be the single most important section of your business plan.
 Without it, your business might as well not exist.
-Clients deal with your business, not for your products and services, but what they promise to solve.
+Clients deal with your business, not for your products and services, but for what they promise to solve.

 More specifically, they deal with you solely for the benefit they are going to yield from that interaction.
 Your value proposition clearly states that and immediately makes it clear why the business will succeed.

 This is where you will define the characteristics of your chosen market and how you will position yourself within.
-Understanding whether you are a pioneer, early adopter or jumping into a mature market will shape your strategy.
-Take your time to fuse your advantages to your value proposition and define yourself as a unique player.
+Understanding whether you are a pioneer, an early adopter or jumping into a mature market will shape your strategy.
+Take your time to fuse your advantages with your value proposition and define yourself as a unique player.

 If you want your business to achieve immortality, build it to solve problems, not sell products and services.
 This is because products may go out of vogue, but the problem will likely always exist and solving.